college students

 Sixth form colleges

-Offer an extensive range of A Levels and vocational courses such as BTECs, OCR Cambridge technicals and nationals.
+Offer an extensive range of A Levels and vocational/technical courses such as T Levels, BTECs, OCR Cambridge Technicals.
 Some may offer GCSEs and personalised programmes.
 Sixth form colleges:

 • are bigger than sixth forms so usually offer a larger choice of subjects and courses